 Adding ecommerce functionality to your Squarespace blog is extremely easy.
-Launch an online store, book appointments, create and sell member’s only content.
+Launch an online store, book appointments, or create and sell member’s only content.

 Get these features set up in minutes and drive the right type of traffic to your blog with Squarespace’s excellent marketing and SEO tools.
 Everything you need for a complete website for your business is just as easy to set up as your blog, and it’s all going to look sharp.